 Lyricist- Sayeed Quadri

-Anwar was a romantic thriller, a movie with a message, but if it is remembered by something within it, they are the two songs- Maula Mere Maula and Javeda Jindagi.
+Anwar was a romantic thriller, a movie with a message, but if it is, or will be, remembered by something within it, these are the two songs- Maula Mere Maula and Javeda Jindagi.
 Maula Mere Maula is such a song that takes you in some other world and you have to agree then that music really has a healing power.
-You just want to listen it endlessly.
+You just want to listen it limitlessly.
 The music and the lyrics both are entreating, and the singing of Roop Kumar Rathod, unquestionably, is the best.
 This song has a Sufi touch.

 4- Javeda Jindagi- Tose Naina Laage Piya Saanware